NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 **Recommendation: in-scope for V2, but strictly optional, uncompressed by default.**

-## Should the standard allow for mixed versions?
+## Should The Standard Allow For Mixed Versions?
 By mixed version we mean that some versions are in a container, while others are not (e.g. version 1 is in a container, while version 2 contains lose files).
 Would there be any issues with such a solution, either in terms of implementation or preservation, maybe some other practical limitations?